Saltpeter, Horse Sweat, and Biltong: The origins of our national food.

 Decided to take over for the Company, the meat already salted by Husing.
 The good portions to be distributed among the crews, & the tainted ones among the slaves …”

 What is happening is that in the sweltering heat of March in Cape Town, the meat that was salted for sale to ships passing from Europe to the East-Indies were off.
 Michiel Ley then suggested that the meat is salted in a two-step process.
 In other words, salt it and let it lay for a couple of days, giving time for blood and meat juices to be drawn out.
 Then, give it a second salting.
-Whether this would suffice in heat that can reach between 35 deg C and 40 deg C in March, is doubtful and in all likelihood did not completely have the intended results.
+This would have worked if the bones were removed before the salting and if the meat was kept under chilled conditions (around 5 deg C) for least the full 8 days – better even, for 10 days, especially the thick cuts so that the salt penetrated through the meat.
+In the heat that can reach between 35 deg C and 40 deg C in March in Cape Town, it is would certainly not have worked and the meat would spoil.

 Upham, however, offers the following additional information about Ley.
 Contained in this description may be the some of the answers we are looking for.
 Again, I give it as he published it.